 Effective population size

 An earlier use of young genomically tested sires and increased selection intensity decreased effective population size.
 This is shown in Table 3, which presents effective population size at causal loci by breeding program and sire use strategy expressed as the percentage change to the baseline scenario that had effective population size of 172.
-We are showing the results for causal loci only, since the differences between Ne on neutral, marker and causal loci did not differ significantly (results not shown).
 Genomic selection of young bulls for progeny testing did not significantly change the effective population size.
 Inseminating cows with young genomically tested sires decreased effective population size by 23% and inseminating bull dams with them by 29%.
 The largest decrease of 45% was observed when both cows and bull-dams were inseminated with young genomically tested sires.
 Reducing the years the sires are kept in use from 5 to 1 did not significantly change effective population size, except when both cows and bull-dams were inseminated with young genomically tested sires (-59% compared to the baseline scenario).
 In contrast, reducing the number of sires selected per year from 5 to 1 and using that sire for 5 years decreased effective population size for all scenarios.
-The decrease was at least 40% and as high as 76% when both cows and bull-dams were inseminated with one young genomically tested sire.
+The decrease ranged from 40% - when genomic selection was applied to selection of young sires for progeny testing- and as high as 76% when both cows and bull-dams were inseminated with one young genomically tested sire.
 Most of the 76% decrease was due to the insemination of cows.
 These results were qualitatively the same as results for the effective population sizes at marker loci used for genomic selection and neutral loci (results not shown).

 Table S3: Genetic and genic variance by breeding program and sire selection-use strategy expressed relative to the conventional progeny testing (PT) with 5 sires selected each year that are used for 5 years with genetic variance 0.89 in generation 60.